dyjung123/DongryunJeong/README.md

 </div>

 #### Linguistic ability
-- Korea: mother tongue
+- Korean: mother tongue
-- Japan: Confident in conversation but immature at reading and writing
+- Japanese: Confident in conversation and reading but immature at writing
 - English: reading and writing is normal but inexperienced conversation

 <hr/>